Welcome to Summer at DMS! We’ll be taking a break

 until the Fall.
 Please do join us for a

-So, get ready for some shiny bits with this month's favorite:
+So, get ready for some mineral eye candy with this month's favorite:

 another annual Mineral